ajay-gandhi/alfred/README.md

 Things to do, in order of urgency

-* Implement returning who will get the call
+* Add password protection for confirmations
-* Implement returning confirmation page
+* Implement adding tip to reach minimum
 * Add error catching and understanding
   * E.g. if restaurant click fails, it's probably closed at that time
 * Implement time of delivery